KevinMusgrave/pytorch-metric-learning/README.md

 ## Documentation
 [**View the documentation here**](https://kevinmusgrave.github.io/pytorch-metric-learning/)

+## Google Colab Example
+See [this notebook](https://colab.research.google.com/drive/1fwTC-GRW3X6QiJq6_abJ47On2f3s9e5e) for an example of a complete training and testing workflow.
+View other examples in the [examples folder](https://github.com/KevinMusgrave/pytorch-metric-learning/blob/master/examples/README.md)

 ## Benefits of this library
 1. Ease of use
    - Add metric learning to your application with just 2 lines of code in your training loop.